 In order to address the recommendation received, a Safeguarding Policy has been drafted which clearly sets out policy principles and responsibilities for safeguarding young people and vulnerable adults.
-This was presented to the Extraordinary Finance and Governance Committee held on 25th April 2024 and a recommendation made for adoption.

 Once adopted, it is proposed that this is communicated to appropriate team members through a training session that is in development.